- 10+ Guests Price as advertised*

 Breakfast | Lunch

 Today we’ll cycle north from Napa Valley into Sonoma County.
 Enjoy a morning climb to cross the county line or opt to take a shuttle over the hills and save your energy for the eucalyptus-lined country roads of the Knights and Alexander Valleys.
-Take a break from pedaling and stop to taste a crisp Sauvignon Blanc at Hanna Winery or a robust Zinfandel at Soda Rock.
+Take a break from pedaling and stop to taste a crisp Sauvignon Blanc at Silver Oak or a robust Zinfandel at Alexander Valley Vineyard.
 Lunch is on your own in the quaint and inviting town of Healdsburg, your home for the next 3 nights.
 Spend the afternoon by the pool or indulging in an afternoon nap.
 Or wander the town plaza and the many boutiques and galleries nearby, stopping for a cappuccino at the guide favorite, Flying Goat Coffee.
 Tasting rooms abound in town, making it convenient for you to stroll around and discover a new favorite wine.
 Tonight, choose to dine on your own from one of the numerous exquisite Healdsburg restaurants.

 Calistoga to Healdsburg